Sweet, salty caramel popcorn with fragrant, fresh rosemary pieces.

 This salted caramel and rosemary popcorn is such a treat.
-Sweet, salty caramel popcorn with fragrant fresh rosemary pieces.
-It’s a delicious combination.
+Rosemary and caramel make a delicious combination.

-In a saucepan, water and brown sugar are combined and brought to a simmer until all the sugar has dissolved.
+In a saucepan, brown sugar and a little bit of water are combined and brought to a simmer until all the sugar has dissolved.

 A spatula is helpful to scrape the sides of the saucepan and remove the sugar that's accumulating on the sides.
 Push the sugar back down into the pan.

-Then some chopped fresh rosemary is added in and it is poured liberally over plain popped popcorn, followed by a good sprinkle of salt.
+Then some chopped fresh rosemary is added in and it is poured liberally over popped popcorn.

-Everything is tossed together to combine, and then it’s baked for 20 minutes, though stir the popcorn every 5 minutes to ensure even baking.
+Toss it all together to combine, and then bake it in a low oven for 20-25 minutes, stirring the popcorn every 5 minutes to ensure even baking.

-Serve with another sprinkling of fresh, chopped rosemary leaves.
+Serve with another sprinkling of chopped rosemary leaves and salt.